 Notes

-Do not forget to share your experience in the comment section below!
-I want to hear your thoughts on the recipe and have you ever tried it before.
+I hope you enjoyed my take on the recipe for kefir breakfast pancakes!
+Don’t forget to share your thoughts in the comment section below.
+I’d love to hear about your experience with the recipe and whether you have tried it before.

 Hi Julia,